mrl5/python-test-driven-development/README.md

 - you may not write any production code unitl you have written **a failing** unit test
 - you may not write more of a unit test than is sufficient to fail, and not compiling is failing
 - you may not write more production code than is sufficient to pass the currently failing unit test

+## Python virtual environments
+- all Python packages are installed to a single directory on the system
+- sometimes different projects use different versions of given library
+- virtual environments solve this problem by creating isolated Python environments that can be customized per project

+### Python3 - setting up Python virtual environment
+1. `mkdir my_new_venv`

+2. `python3 -m venv my_new_venv`

+3. `source my_new_venv/bin/activate`

+### Python2.7 - setting up Python virtual environment
+1. `pip install virtualenv`

+2. `mkdir my_new_venv`

+3. `virtualenv my_new_venv`

+4. `source ./my_new_venv/bin/activate`

+## pytest library
+1. Set up Python virtual environment
+2. `pip install pytest`

 [Unit Testing and Test Driven Development in Python]: https://www.linkedin.com/learning/unit-testing-and-test-driven-development-in-python
 [Richard Wells]: https://www.linkedin.com/learning/instructors/richard-wells